daschy/ipstack-getinfo/README.md

 - move handler implementation in a function in order to make it mode testable

-- validate params at api gateway level
+- validate params at Api Gateway level

-- handling secrets using ssm
+- handling secrets using System Manager Parameter Store

 - improve logging